update: 29 June 2021

 On this page you will find the latest information about Covid-19 (the coronavirus) and travelling by train or other means of public transport in the Netherlands.
-This information is based on the latest information from the RIVM and the public transport companies.
+This information is based on the latest information from the Dutch government and the public transport companies.

 At each station at least 1 guarded bicycle parking is open.
 The bicycle parking is open from 15 minutes before the departure of the first train until 15 minutes after the arrival of the last train.